Hall STEM Teacher of the Year Program

 - Be respected by students, parents and co-workers

-Nomination forms for the 2019-2020 award are currently closed.
-All teachers who have been nominated should have received and email requesting them to complete Phase 2 of the application process.
-Phase 2 is currently open and will close Friday, March 6, 2020.
+Nomination forms for the 2020-2021 award will be available Oct.
+20, 2020.
+All nominated teachers will receive an email requesting them to complete Phase 2 of the application process.
 Once submitted, the Massachusetts STEM Teacher of the Year Committee then reviews all of the nomination applications and selects five finalists to be interviewed in late-March/early-April.
 Once the interview process is complete, a winner is selected.
 The winning teacher’s school receives a $5,000 cash grant from the Patriots Foundation, and Raytheon Technologies commits $1,000 to each of the other four finalists.
-The winner is presented with the award at the annual STEM Summit, which will be held April 15 at Worcester’s DCU Center.
+The winner is presented with the award at the annual Massachusetts STEM Summit.